 How an Experiential MBA Education Can Work for You

-Submitted by Jodi Detjen, Academic Director of MBA Programs, Suffolk University, Sawyer Business School.
+Jodi Detjen is Academic Director of MBA Programs, Suffolk University, Sawyer Business School.

 What you learn in the classroom can only take you so far in an MBA program.
 Employers want business school graduates with hands-on, global experience, which can be difficult to obtain while attending school full time.
 Choosing an MBA program that integrates experiential education into its curriculum can be key in helping you prepare for your post-MBA career, and can even provide you with a global perspective that will be an invaluable asset to you after you graduate.